I started growing coriander because of my food waste aversion.

 Space

-Most coriander seed packages would tell you to space the seeds out every 12-15 cm.
-I don’t do that really.
-I feel like the coriander plants are too small and fragile and they would be lonely being so far from each other.
-I usually spare 5-8 cm in between each seed.
+(Full disclosure: I don’t do that, really.
+The coriander plants are so small and fragile that I feel they would be lonely being so far from each other.
+I usually spare 5-8 cm in between each seed.)

 Deadheading